mattriley/agile-avatars/README.md

 window | ❌ | ❌ | ❌ | ❌ | ✅ | ✅ | ❌ | ❌ | ✅ | ✅ | ❌ | ❌ | ❌ | n/a | ❌
 config | ✅ | ✅ | ✅ | ✅ | ✅ | ✅ | ❌ | ❌ | ❌ | ❌ | ✅ | ❌ | ✅ | ❌ | n/a

-### Deglobalising window
+### Deglobalising window with io and ui

 Possibly the biggest reason for this is window. window is a global [God object](https://en.wikipedia.org/wiki/God_object) that makes it too easy to misplace responsibilities.
 For example, this makes the fetch API available globally, making to easy to make an API request from a React component.

-#### io

-To achieve this, a new module is introduced to house the concern of IO.
-The io module wraps window and exposes only the io operations required by this application.
+The __io__ module was introduced to wrap window and expose only the io operations required by this application.
 So in this case io exposes fetch.
 Now, we can reason about the application like this - does it make sense for components to access io?
 The answer is obviously no, because we want to avoid components making API requests.
 The module responsible to carrying out such requests is services - so services may have access to io.
 Components may then trigger API requests indirectly through services.

-#### ui

-Likewise, the reverse is also a concern.
-We don't want the services module accessing presentation concerns via the window object such as accessing the DOM and creating elements.
-To prevent this, a new module is introduce to hosue the low level presentation concerns.
+The __ui__ modules was introduced to wrap window and exposes only the low level presentation operations required by this application.
 The ui module wraps the window and exposes only the ui operations required by this application.
 Now, we can reason able the application like this - does it make sense for services to access ui?
 The answer is obviously no. So we allow components to access ui, and we disallow access from services.

+### Detecting inappropriate access to window

 While these modules help to separate responsibilities, it still doesn't stop the window object from being global and making easy to circumvent this structure.
 This is not a problem we can solve directly.

 The solution here is to turn to detection rather than prevention.

-#### Detecting inappropriate access to window

 In order to detect inappropriate access, window is not made globally available in the unit tests.
 This is possible because the unit tests run on Node.js instead of a browser environment.
 JSDOM is used to emulate a browser and create a window object, but the window object is not automatically made global.
 This means any code referencing the global window object or properties of it will fail.
 I was initially using jsdom-global to make the window object global until I realised I was mistakenly accessing global variables.

 ### Separation of Core from Services